 I tell you it is not easy . . .

-How about her?
-I know, it’s hard, but you have darling people, Jessica and Bob, staying with them, so it will be OK.
+How about Girl Kitty?
+It’s hard saying goodbye, but they have darling people, Jessica and Bob, staying with them, so it will be OK.
 They have been trained in the fine art of rubber-band shooting.

 So here we go.
 Dropped off by Joe’s sister in Oak Bluffs, that’s our boat straight ahead, coming to get us.